BingHan58/COSI103-PA3/README.md

 ('2022-05-21', 353.2)
 ('2023-12-12', 87.32)
 ```
-If the user eneter 8, the program will summarize transactions by month
+If the user enter 8, the program will summarize transactions by month
 ```
 Enter an option: 4
 (2, 'Grocery', 78.87, '2022-03-28', 1)